Dan, Yakuba in Guinea

 Introduction / History

 For many years, the Dan fought with the surrounding peoples and were proud of their fierce, war-like reputation.
-Along with their Mande-speaking neighbors, the Dan invaded the coastal region, replacing some of the Atlantic tribes and pushing back the Kru.
+Along with their Mande-speaking neighbors, the Yakuba Dan invaded the coastal region, replacing some of the Atlantic tribes and pushing back the Kru.
 After Liberia became a nation in 1847, the new government in Monrovia began pacifying these warring peoples.
 By the early 1900s, peace had been achieved, and administrative controls had been established.

-The Dan speak a Mande language that has many different accents.
+The Yakuba Dan speak a Mande language that has many different accents.
 Depending on the distances that separate one group from another, the Dan language may differ in some spoken words and accents.

 What Are Their Lives Like?

-Dan villages are divided into quarters, each housing an extended family or lineage.
+Yakuba Dan villages are divided into quarters, each housing an extended family or lineage.
 Each quarter is headed by a "quarter chief," who is chosen either for being the oldest male in the family or for having the most aggressive personality.
 Although the village or town chief administers authority over the whole village, the real power comes from the council of elders who assist the chief in all decisions.

-Traditional Dan huts were small, single-room dwellings made of mud and thatch.
+Traditional Yakuba Dan huts were small, single-room dwellings made of mud and thatch.
 Each wife of a man had her own hut where her children lived until they were old enough to move out.
 Today, houses are large and rectangular and have several rooms.
-Instead of living in separate houses, multiple wives live in different rooms in the same house with their husband.
+Instead of living in separate houses, multiple wives live in different rooms in the same house with their husbands.

 What Are Their Beliefs?